cybunk/Frobel-open-gifts/README.md

 # Credit

 ## People
-This work have been made by Samuel Huron, Romain Di Vozzo,Mathieu Le Goc, Jeremy Boy + ( Contribute and Add your name here).
+This work have been made by:
+* Samuel Huron,
+* Romain Di Vozzo,
+* Mathieu Le Goc,
+* ( Add your name here by sending your own gift. )

 ## Institution
 First version was forged at: